Workplace health and safety policies comply with UK law and exist to keep everyone in your company out of harm’s way.

 - All equipment needed is also provided free of charge

 - Welfare is provided

 - All major injuries are reported

-Common sense plays a huge part in health and safety, so although these points aren't listed on the poster, they're still critical points
+Common sense plays a huge part in health and safety, so although these points aren’t listed on the poster, they’re still critical:

-- Employees should follow the training you have been given and use equipment as intended
+- Employees should follow the training they have been given and use equipment as intended

 - Take reasonable care of yourself and everyone around you

 - If you think something is wrong or dangerous, inform your employer

 If you need further information, go to the HSE website and, if after speaking to your employer you are still worried, let the HSE know via their website.

 What are the dangers of not complying to best practice?